One of the most common questions I get is, What does a ghostwriter do? Here’s the easy answer:

 - the ability to put ego aside while working on your project

 These are all skills I’ve developed during my professional writing career as a marketing writer and journalist.
 Since 1995, I have provided my clients with outstanding writing services including ghostwriting for literally thousands of different projects.
-I have the nose of a journalist for sniffing out the story and the flair of a marketing writing to turn that story into the incredible book it can be.
+I have the nose of a journalist for sniffing out the story and the flair of a marketing writer to turn that story into the incredible book it can be.

 I will put those skills to work for you, helping you become the best author possible.